image of person or book cover 1678162151018943961.png

 BiographyHistory

-Known for his humour as well as his moral stance and his commitment for the fate of ordinary people, Keneally has become a public figure in Australia and a sought-after speaker of distinction.
-He was made an AO in 1983, and, among many other honours, received a DLitt from the University of Queensland.
+Known for his dry Aussie humour as well as his moral stance and his commitment for the fate of ordinary people, Keneally has become an Australian public figure and advocate.
 A staunch supporter of Australian republicanism, he also wrote an account of his views on this controversial public issue, Our Republic (1993).
+Keneally was the founding chairman of the Australian Republic Movement and continues to write about Australia’s histories and future in both novels and short forms.

 For more information see Thomas Keneally (1991) by Peter Quartermaine and Thomas Keneally : A Celebration (2006) by Peter Pierce.